 The Radio Tower / Funkturm was Berlin’s very first broadcasting tower.
 It is located close to both Berlin fair ground (Berlin Messe) and ‘House of Broadcasting‘ (Haus des Rundfunks).
 The tower was inaugurated on 3 September 1926 on the opening of the third ‘Great German Radio Exhibition’ (Große Deutsche Funkausstellung).
 The tower looks a little […]

 Since Berlin is lacking a real skyline, the Berlin TV Tower (or Berlin Television Tower / German: Ffernsehturm) is basically the skyline of Berlin.
-Built in the late sixties, it is not only Berlin’s highest building, but also the highest building of all Germany.
-The restaurant is at a height of ‘only’ 207,53 meters – but the top of the tower reaches […]
+Designed and built in the sixties it is not only Berlin’s highest building, but also the highest building of all Germany and highest publicly accessible building in Europe.
+The tower restaurant […]

-The Victory Column (German: Siegessäule) is a monument located at the very heart of Berlin’s largest inner city park – the Tiergarten.
+The Berlin Victory Column (German: Siegessäule) is a monument located at the very heart of Berlin’s largest inner city park – the Tiergarten.
 It features an observation deck (or viewing platform) from where you have a nice view on the surrounding park Tiergarten, the boulevard Strasse des 17.
-Juni and its iconic Brandenburg Gate (Brandenburger Tor). […]
+Juni and its iconic Brandenburg Gate (Brandenburger […]

 The Berlin Wall is probably one of Berlin’s most popular tourist attractions today – if not the most popular.
 However, since there is not much left of the actual construction, there is not much to actually see.
 And that can make it a bit difficult to understand and/or explain what the Berlin Wall actually was, […]